Patient, Family & Staff Safety is our Priority: COVID-19

 Our company’s many years of experience taking care of individuals detoxing from Fentanyl and Carfentanyl means we offer our patients the full assurance that they will experience a safe and comfortable detox experience.
 We aim to ensure that a healthy life becomes each patient’s norm.

-Fentanyl Addiction Recovery, Fentanyl Rehab, and Fentanyl Dependency
+Fentanyl Addiction Treatment, Fentanyl Rehab, and Fentanyl Dependency

 The Fentanyl recovery process requires effective patient monitoring by the experts at Inspire Malibu to ensure that success is achieved and that the detox is performed comfortably and healthily.
 Since Fentanyl is highly addictive and a potent opiate, inpatient monitoring makes the Fentanyl rehab process feasible and successful for our patients.